gradle/develocity-actions/README.md

 ### Features

 The action enables three features:
-- [Build Summary (Maven only)](#build-summary-maven-only): Display a summary of the Maven builds as a GitHub workflow summary or as a pull-request comment
+- [Build Summary](#build-summary): Display a summary of the Maven builds as a GitHub workflow summary or as a pull-request comment
-- [Develocity extensions injection (Maven only)](#develocity-extensions-injection-maven-only): Inject Develocity/CCUD Maven extensions
+- [Develocity extensions injection](#develocity-extensions-injection): Inject Develocity/CCUD Maven extensions
-- [Capture Build Scan® data (Maven only)](#capture-build-scan-data-maven-only): Capture published Build Scan® links and unpublished Build Scan® data as a workflow artifact per job with prefix `build-scan-data-maven`, which can then be published in a dependent workflow.
+- [Capture Build Scan® data](#capture-build-scan-data): Capture published Build Scan® links and unpublished Build Scan® data as a workflow artifact per job with prefix `build-scan-data-maven`, which can then be published in a dependent workflow.

 > [!NOTE]
 > This action can be combined with the `maven-publish-build-scan` action to publish Build Scan® in a fork context.
 See [the relevant section](#maven-publish-build-scan-action) for details.

 ### Usage

-#### Setting up Develocity for Maven

 Insert the `Setup Maven` step once in each job having steps invoking Maven.
 Make sure to put the step before the Maven invocation.